 The best bits of Latin America are the rural areas.
 The topography and environment is diverse, there are many cultural and historical differences and most gappers have a superb time.
 Our rural highlights would be the Pantanal in Brazil, the Andes, Chile's Atacama Desert, Patagonia, the Chilean and Argentinian Lake District.
-Of the big cities Rio, BA, Medellin and Cartegna are great fun and rewarding but its important to prepared for high levels of crime.
+Of the big cities Rio, BA, Medellin and Cartegna are great fun and rewarding but its important to prepared for high levels of crime than in Europe.
 Its vital for those planning a big trip to check out the weather.
 For example its wet in Bolivia and Peru from January to March but cold and dry April to July.
 In mid March 2017 there has been very severe flooding in Peru, affecting Lima, Cuzco and much of the north coast.
 On an annual basis the Inca Trail is generally shut in February do to high rain fall.
 Every year we have peolel arriving on our course in london about to go to South America who have no idea of the weather patterns and therefere have not planned thier route accordingly, do call for advice.
-We advise against all travel to Venezuela, the country is becokng very dangerous with mass protests against the government, food shortage and general chaos.
+We advise against all travel to Venezuela, the country is currently very unstable with mass protests against the government, food shortage and general chaos.

 The general economic situation in Argentina is poor but hopefully will begin to improve with the new president Macri as will relation with the UK over the Falkland Islands (known as Malvinas Island in Argentina).
 Politicaly the country will remain unstable as protests against his economic reforms start.
 British visitors should have some knowledge of the conflict of 1982 is advised, especailly the sinking of the cruiser Belgrano by HMS Conquerer.
-The whole of the westernn coast is vulnerable to earthquakes, travellers should seek advice from the locals as to what to do in the event of a quake.
+The whole of the western coast is vulnerable to earthquakes, travellers should seek advice from the locals as to what to do in the event of a quake.
 On 16 April 2016 a large earthquake hit NW Ecuador, killing over 440 people and a powerful quake struck the Chilean Lake district in mid December 2016.

 Relations between Colombia and Venzuela remain poor but seem to be improving since Santos became Colombia's President.
 Venezuela is in a very fragile state with high levels of crime, civil unrest and economic stagnation due to lower oil prices.
 We do not recommend travel to Venezeula at present.
 The border areas must be avoided between Colombia, Venezuela and Ecuador as they are unsafe and havens of numerous guerrilla groups including FARC.
 Colombia is certainly safer than it was 3 or 4 years ago but jungle areas near both the Ecuadorian and Venezuelan border should be avoided.
 The FCO Travel advice web site has a good map showing areas that must be avoided.
 The rebel grouping FARC signed a historic ceasefire deal with the government on 13 Nov 2016.
 The other smaller rebel group, the ELN, is in negotiation with the government but in February & March 2017 it has increased its low level attacks in order to put pressure on teh government.
 So the threat of more violence remains and travellers mush adhered to the FCO advice regarding safe areas.
 Travellers crossing from Ecuador will notice that Colombia is more expensive.